 Photo diary 2018

-“Exotic flowers grown at Bocombe” is the theme for our 2018 Photo Diary.
+“Exotic flowers grown at Bocombe” was the theme for our 2018 Photo Diary.
 Feast your eyes on our exotic blooms – and the rest of the landscape - when we open our Garden during May this year.
 Or stretch the seasons by bringing your group of ten or more from the start of March, with thousands of bulbs, to the end of July, with summer flowering shrubs and perennials!

 In the grounds of the Bibi Ka Maqbara mausoleum at Aurangabad, India we enjoyed many garden features, including exotic tiled and sculptured pools.
 Here’s one of the many repeated flower motifs – a depiction of the lotus flower, Nelumbo nucifera.